 Figure 40 shows counts of corals and deep-sea red crab in the upslope dives on the northern and southeastern side of the Valdivia Bank.
 (The depth range on the northern side is much wider than on the southeastern side, hence the durations of the dives are very different.)
 Live corals were very patchily distributed, and with the exception of numerous soft gorgonians on the summit in the southeast, the numbers declined markedly at the end of the dives when the vehicle reached the flat plateau.
 Live scleractinians were mainly observed in crevices of the steep rocky slope, but colonies were small and scattered.
-In addition to the taxa displayed in Fig. 40, seapens (Pennatulacea) were quite abundant on relatively soft ground on the southeastern slope, but not on the much steeper northern slope.
+In addition to the taxa displayed in

+Fig. 40, seapens (Pennatulacea) were quite abundant on relatively soft ground on the southeastern slope, but not on the much steeper northern slope.
 Many other invertebrate taxa were also recorded, but they were scattered and occurred in relatively small numbers.

 Figure 40.
-Occurrence of selected VME indicators (corals) and deep-sea red crab in slopes dives of the Valdivia Central subarea.
+Counts of selected VME indicators (corals) and deep-sea red crab in slope dives of the Valdivia Bank in the Valdivia Central subarea.

-Deep-sea red crabs (Chaceon sp.) were numerous at the base and up the slope of Valdivia bank, but not on the bare rocky plateau of the bank.
-(Three ropes in Dive 1, 2 in Dive 2, none in Dive 4).
+Deep-sea redcrabs (Chaceon sp.) were numerous at the base and up the slope of Valdivia bank, but not on the bare rocky plateau of the bank.

-The dives on the deeper knolls to the south of Valdivia Bank (Dives 3,5,9, and 10 shown in Fig. 39 and 42) revealed a rather different fauna and habitat.
+The dives on the deeper knolls to the south of Valdivia Bank (Dives 3, 5, 9, and 10 shown in Fig. 39 and 42) revealed a rather different fauna and habitat.
 On all the lower slopes of the knolls, coral rubble, i.e. dead scleractinian fragments, was common.
-Up the slopes the density of live coral of several taxa (gorgonians, antipatharinas and scleractinians) became denser, and particularly in Dives 5 and 9 the abundance was so high that the entire substrate was covered in live coral (Fig. 43).
+Up the slopes the density of live coral of several taxa (gorgonians, antipatharians and scleractinians) became denser, and particularly in Dives 5 and 9 the abundance was so high that the entire substrate was covered in live coral (Fig. 43).
 A common term used for such features are 'coral gardens'.
 The abundance of corals on these knolls was too high to facilitate enumeration.
-The depth range of highest coral density differed between knolls, i.e. in Dive 5 it was 585-600m and Dive 9 rather 460-465 (near summit).
-Towards the summit of the knolls the density of coral appeared to decrease, hence the coral gardens seemed most developed at intermediate slope depths.
+The depth range of highest coral density differed between knolls, i.e. in Dive 5 it was 575-625m and Dive 9 rather 460-475 (near summit) (Fig. 44).

 Grab sampling was carried out in the locations of Dives 9 and 10.
-Only the Grab 14B at 622m in dive location 9 resulted in a significant catch (Appendix Table 2), including bryzoans, polychaetes, isopods, and the scleractinian coral Enallopsammia rostrata.
+Only the Grab 14B at 622m in dive location 9 resulted in a significant catch (Appendix Table 2), including bryozoans, polychaetes, isopods, and the scleractinian coral Enallopsammia rostrata.